How Much Does It Cost

 Each service is priced according to time-on-task and expertise of our staff.
 We are neither the most expensive nor the cheapest hybrid publisher.
 However, our staff also works for ShelteringTree.Earth which has produced international award-winning books and bestsellers.

 The lovely thing about our services is – you only have to purchase the services you want.
-Yes, we have bundled services and give those bundles 20% discounts, but if all you want is a character search to prevent you from being sued, or a bibliography to verify your citations, or a query letter which will knock the socks off of a publisher – that’s all you need to purchase from us.
+Yes, we have bundled services and give those bundles 20% discounts off the full cost of the services provided, but if all you want is a character search to prevent you from being sued, or a bibliography to verify your citations, or a query letter which will knock the socks off of a publisher or agent – that’s all you need to purchase from us.
 You pick and choose what you need us to help you do.

 Plus, if there is another service you need that you don’t see listed (like determining what flame your romance novel would rank), use the comment box to ask.